monicacrespo/bootcamp-backend-student-relacional-sql-server/README.md

 # Introduction
-This repository presents the solutions to the following three labs provided by the Bootcamp Backend Lemoncode for the Relational Module.
+This repository presents the solutions to the following labs provided by the Bootcamp Backend Lemoncode for the Relational Module.
 * Module.1
     * 1.sqlserver (must)
         * SQL Queries in SQL Server